EU issues warning on potential health risk from insecticides

 LIMA Ana Alvarez, a working mother of two in Lima, never imagined being on the frontlines of a fight for marijuana in conservative Peru.

-LONDON European health authorities warned on Tuesday that two insecticides, including a widely-used chemical made by Bayer, may affect the developing human brain and should be more tightly controlled to limit human exposure.
+LONDON European health authorities warned on Tuesday that two insecticides, including a widely-used one made by Bayer, may affect the developing human brain and should be more tightly controlled to limit human exposure.

 The European Union voted in April to ban three neonicotinoids - including imidacloprid which is primarily manufactured by Bayer - for two years amid safety and environmental concerns.